apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mongodb/cluster-management/create-and-connect-to-a-mongodb-cluster.md

 kbcli cluster create mongodb <clustername>
 ```

-Create a Replication.
+Create a ReplicatSet.

 ```bash
 kbcli cluster create mongodb --mode replicaset <clustername>
 ```

-If you only have one node for deploying a Replicaset, set the `availability-policy` as `true` when creating a Replicaset.
+If you only have one node for deploying a ReplicaSet, set the `availability-policy` as `none` when creating a ReplicaSet.

 ```bash
 kbcli cluster create mongodb --mode replicaset --availability-policy none <clustername>